Statistical significance in choice modelling: computation, usage and reporting: Empirical example

 Looking at the estimates ($\hat{\beta}_k$), we note that, with car as the base, the alternative specific constants (ASC) for all other modes except walking are negative.
 In line with expectations, the in vehicle travel time, out of vehicle travel time, and travel cost coefficients are all negative, with higher out of vehicle than in vehicle time sensitivites.

 We first focus on the standard errors.
-For all $14$ model parameters, the classical standard errors ($\hat{\sigma}_k$) are substantially smaller than the robust standard errors ($\sigma_{robust,k}$), which is in line with general findings.
+For all $14$ model parameters, the classical standard errors ($\hat{\sigma}_k$) are substantially smaller than the robust standard errors ($\sigma_{robust,k}$), which is in line with general findings, and is likely in part related to the lack of an explicit treatment of the repeated choice nature of the data in our model.
 The bootstrap standard errors ($\sigma_{bootstrap,k}$) are closer to the robust standard errors, which they exceed for $10$ out of $14$ parameters.

 We first look at the trinity of statistical tests for the individual parameters.
 We present the $p$-values for one-sided and two-sided asymptotic $t$-ratios using classical, robust and bootstrap standard errors.
 In addition, we report the $p$-value for a one-sided empirical bootstrap $t$-ratio, which is the share of bootstrap estimates that are the other side of zero from $\hat{\beta}_k$.
 Finally, we also show the $p$-values for the likelihood ratio (LR) and Lagrange multiplier (LM) tests.
 For $9$ parameters ($\delta_{bus}$, $\delta_{taxi}$, $\delta_{cycling}$, $\beta_{car,tt}$, $\beta_{bus,tt}$, $\beta_{cycling,tt}$, $\beta_{walking,tt}$, $\beta_{rail,ovt}$, $\beta_{tc}$), all $9$ of the tests reject $\mathbf{H_0}$: $\beta_k = 0$ above the 99\% level of confidence, i.e. with $p<0.01$.